LumoSQL/lumosql/doc/lumo-test-build.md

 At present the only backend provided is the `lmdb` backend derived from the sqlightning sources but modified to work with more versions of lmdb and sqlite3;
 however to add new backends see [Adding new backends](#adding-backends) below.

+A third backend, based on Oracle's Berkeley DB is in progress; a special target of `+bdb-VERSION` (without a sqlite3 version) indicates to build the code provided directy by Oracle, without using the LumoSQL build mechanism.

 The backend sources will be in subdirectory `BACKEND_NAME` or the `SRC_DIR` directory, for example if `SRC_DIR` is `lumo-sources` and the backend is lmdb,